kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/http.md

    {{% /tab %}}
    {{< /tabs >}}

-2. Expose a route for the httpbin app by using a virtual service.
+2. Create a virtual service to expose the `/status/200` route for the httpbin app.
    ```yaml
    kubectl apply -f- <<EOF
    apiVersion: gateway.solo.io/v1